February 19, 2025

 If you follow these guidelines, per diem payments apply to legitimate business expenses, which are not taxable as income to employees.

-When per diem is taxable
+When is per diem taxable?

 Simplify per diem payments with Ramp

 Ramp Travel pulls in the latest GSA per diem rates for your business travel destinations, helping you manage expenses quickly.
-With Ramp, you can control costs, work more efficiently, and free up employees from the burden of manually creating and approving expense reports.
+With Ramp, you control costs, work more efficiently, and free up employees from the burden of manually creating and approving expense reports.
 Try Ramp for free and see why customers save an average of 5% a year across all spending.

 Try Ramp for free

-Accounting and finance expert
+Ken BoydAccounting and finance expert

 Ken Boyd is a former CPA, accounting professor, writer, and editor.
 He has written four books on accounting topics, including The CPA Exam for Dummies.
 Ken has filmed video content on accounting topics for LinkedIn Learning, O’Reilly Media, Dummies.com, and creativeLIVE.
 He has written for Investopedia, QuickBooks, and a number of other publications.
 Boyd has written test questions for the Auditing test of the CPA exam, and spent three years on the Audit staff of KPMG.